 No trip to Scotland is complete without visiting one of these enchanting castles.

-The Scottish Highlands has a way of reminding you of the old world.
-It might have something to do with the fact that medieval castles and fortresses are everywhere.
-OK, not everywhere, but you’re never too far from one.
-Some now stand in crumbling ruins while others have been restored to their full glory.
-Often perched on cliffs or tidal islands overlooking beautiful lochs, Scottish castles ooze romance.
+One of the best things about the Scottish Highlands is that you’re never too far from an ancient castle or fortress.
+Some now stand in crumbling ruins, while others have been restored to their full glory.
+Often perched on a rolling hill, the banks of a deep loch or a tidal island, Scottish castles ooze romance.
 But don’t be fooled – these stone walls have seen some serious stuff go down.
-From gruesome murders and bloody battles to wars that have shaped history, they’ve seen it all.
-There’s no better way to uncover the history and mystery of the Highlands.
+From gruesome murders and bloody battles to wars that shaped history, here are some of our favourite castles to uncover the history and mystery of the Highlands.

 1. Urquhart Castle, Inverness